 You must go through a pre-screening by the IRS before you can participate in the Offshore Voluntary Disclosure Program.
 If you qualify for the program, you will need to pay a penalty equal to 20 percent of all underpayments of tax related to your undisclosed offshore accounts.
 In addition, you will pay an offshore penalty.
 Typically, equal to 27.5 percent of the highest total balance of your foreign assets during the period your disclosure covers.
 In rare cases, you may qualify for a reduced offshore penalty of 12.5 percent or even 5 percent.

 Taxpayers participating in the Offshore Voluntary Disclosure Program may also owe failure to file and failure to pay penalties.
 In addition to paying all of these penalties, you must pay all of your outstanding tax liabilities and interest.

 Seeking Assistance from a Professional

-The requirements of FATCA and other regulations affecting foreign financial assets are complex, and the penalties for failing to comply with these requirements are steep.
+The requirements of FATCA and other regulations affecting foreign financial assets are complex.
+The penalties for failing to comply with these requirements are steep.
 For this reason, many taxpayers affected by these laws choose to consult a tax professional to help them determine which requirements apply.
-A tax professional can also help you complete all of the required paperwork accurately so you don’t have to worry about owing any penalties.
-If you have already violated one of the IRS’ regulations with regard to foreign financial assets of if you have any additional questions about what is FATCA, a tax professional can help you explore your options and find the best way to resolve the issue.
+A tax professional can also help you complete all of the required paperwork accurately.
+You don’t have to worry about owing any penalties.
+If you have already violated one of the IRS’ regulations about foreign financial assets or if you have any additional questions about what is FATCA, a tax professional can help you explore your options and find the best way to resolve the issue.

 To learn more, please read our article on IRS Form 8938.